GodsSajjad/ariadne/README.md

 # Ariadne: turn your **2000 free Actions minutes** into live demos

+Start a Hello World server and expose it with different tunnels, all from an issue.

-Spin up an ephemeral server on a GitHub Actions runner and get a **shareable URL**—from a single GitHub issue.
-Pick the OS, pick a tunnel, check **ON**.
-A bot replies with the link or SSH command.
+You can bring your own server to run an ephemeral server on a GitHub Actions runner and get a **shareable URL**—from a single GitHub issue.
+Pick the OS, pick a tunnel, check **ON** in the issue - and the server will start.
+A bot replies with the link or SSH command for Tailscale.

 ## TL;DR — Try it in \~60 seconds